 So, if a brand pays a blogger to write about its product or its campaign or its research – or a blogger insists on being paid to write about it – the regulatory framework that applies depends on who has editorial sign-off.

 That there is a loophole here you could trap an elephant in should be clearly apparent.

-When Don Corleone tells his nephew he will make sure he gets a movie part by making studio head Jack Woltz “an offer he can’t refuse”, the request for special treatment comes accompanied with a thinly-veiled death threat – in this case, the severed head of his beloved racehorse Khartoum.
+When Don Corleone tells his nephew in The Godfather he will make sure he gets a movie part by making studio head Jack Woltz “an offer he can’t refuse”, the request for special treatment comes accompanied with a thinly-veiled death threat – in this case, the severed head of his beloved racehorse Khartoum.